Does laser tattoo removal hurt?

 What hurts more, getting a tattoo or laser removal?

-We endeavour to make laser tattoo removal in our Central London studio as pain-free as possible
+We endeavor to make laser tattoo removal in our New York studio as pain-free as possible

-If you are still apprehensive about feeling pain during laser tattoo removal, we encourage you to come to our Central London studio and try the LightSense™ laser technology for yourself with a consultation and patch test.
+If you are still apprehensive about feeling pain during laser tattoo removal, we encourage you to come to our studio and try the LightSense® laser technology for yourself with a consultation and patch test.
 Our consultants are specially trained with this technology and are the experts to speak to during your session, especially if you have any concerns.